scala/scala-lang/blog/_posts/2017-08-28-gsoc-connecting-contributors-with-projects.md

 ## Contributing Info
 ### How it Works
-As mentioned above, Contributing Info corresponds to 3 pieces of information, some of which are auto-populated when Scaladex is indexed, and all of which can be manually set by a project maintainer in their project's edit page in Scaladex:
+To Scaladex, Contributing Info consists of the three pieces of information mentioned above: a contributing guide, a collection of beginner-friendly issues, and a link to a chatroom/forum for the project where newcomers can come to easily ask questions.
+And perhaps most importantly; Scaladex can automatically obtain much of this info for your project!
+It's also possible for a project maintainer to manually set this information on their project's edit page in Scaladex.

+Here's some more info about how each piece of contributing info gets set:
 - beginner-friendly label/issues - first the label used to identify beginner-friendly issues has to be manually set in the edit page, then Scaladex will fetch the corresponding issues
 - chatroom - auto-populated to a project's gitter room if it has one
 - contributing guide - auto-populated to a project's CONTRIBUTING.md if it has one

-As an example, the [Scaladex project](https://github.com/scalacenter/scaladex) (for the code behind the website) uses the label "low-hanging fruit" to mark [beginner-friendly issues](https://github.com/scalacenter/scaladex/labels/low-hanging%20fruit).
-It also has a [gitter room](https://gitter.im/scalacenter/scaladex) for chatting and a [contributing guide](https://github.com/scalacenter/scaladex/blob/master/CONTRIBUTING.md).
+As an example, the [Scaladex project](https://github.com/scalacenter/scaladex) (for the code behind the website) uses the label "low-hanging fruit" to mark beginner-friendly issues in Github so this label can be set by the maintainer in the edit project page and all the [issues with this label](https://github.com/scalacenter/scaladex/labels/low-hanging%20fruit) will be stored for this project.
+It also has a [gitter room](https://gitter.im/scalacenter/scaladex) for chatting and a [contributing guide](https://github.com/scalacenter/scaladex/blob/master/CONTRIBUTING.md) which will be auto-populated for the project when all the projects are indexed.

 Scaladex uses Github's [GraphQL API](https://developer.github.com/v4/) to get a project's beginner-friendly issues, see the [Github Topics](#github-topics) section below for more info about Github's GraphQL API.
 To get a project's contributing guide, Scaladex uses Github's [REST API](https://developer.github.com/v3/) to send a GET request to the [Community Profile API](https://developer.github.com/v3/repos/community/) which will return links to a project's contributing guide, code of conduct and license.
-Lastly, to get a project's chatroom, Scaladex generates a URL for a project's gitter room like <https://gitter.im/scalacenter/scaladex> and checks if that URL exists.
+Lastly, to get a project's chatroom, Scaladex generates a URL for a project's gitter room based on the project's repository name and the organization it belongs to (Ex. <https://gitter.im/scalacenter/scaladex>) and checks if that URL exists.

-The front page of Scaladex has a section which highlights projects that have Contributing Info and it picks a random selection of projects each time the page is loaded to give the same amount of exposure to all projects with Contributing Info.
+You can also find Contributing Info on the front page of Scaladex.
+Now, Scaladex highlights a random subset of projects which have Contributing Info on the front page of Scaladex.
+It picks a random selection of projects each time the page is loaded to give the same amount of exposure to all projects with Contributing Info.
+We hope to highlight and better guide potential contributors to projects and issues that are of interest to them!

 The Contributing Search page is similar to the normal search page in Scaladex where you can search projects based on keywords but it only shows projects that have Contributing Info and instead of just showing a project's description in the search results, it shows Contributing Info for each result.
 Additionally, the Contributing Search page does filtering on a project's beginner-friendly issues.
 For example, if you enter a search term related to documentation like "docs", the [search results](https://index.scala-lang.org/search?q=docs&contributingSearch=true) will contain issues related to documentation for each project.

 [![contributing-search](/resources/img/blog/scaladex/contributing-search.png)](/resources/img/blog/scaladex/contributing-search.png)
-*The Contributing Search page in Scaladex which shows Contributing Info for each result*
+*The Contributing Search page in Scaladex which shows Contributing Info like beginner-friendly issues for each result*

 ### Code
 The code for Contributing Info was committed in 2 pull requests, 1 for the [back-end](https://github.com/scalacenter/scaladex/pull/448) and 1 for the [front-end](https://github.com/scalacenter/scaladex/pull/467).